kiwicom/nitrolib/src/components/InitAuth/README.md

 * redirecting the user to MMB on **my booking**

 It also logs the user in on mount if you supply the `token` prop.

+Saves or removes the `AFFILIATE_ID` cookie on sign in.